FOREX-Euro moves lower on US fiscal fears, Greece debt doubts

 By Lisa Twaronite

-TOKYO, Nov 28 The euro moved away from the previous session's one-month high against the dollar in Asian trading Wednesday as investors' relief about a new debt target for Greece turned to unease over the looming U.S. fiscal crisis.
+TOKYO, Nov 28 The euro moved away from the previous session's one-month high against the dollar in early Asian trading Wednesday as investors' relief about a new debt target for Greece turned to unease about the looming U.S. fiscal crisis.

+The U.S. Congress pushed toward compromise on Tuesday on a deal to avert the "fiscal cliff" of tax increases and spending cuts due to take effect next year but an agreement still appeared elusive, despite growing pressure from business interests for action.

 "If they go well, the relief on peripheral assets may have legs, including the euro.
 If it goes bad, even France may get questioned by an uncertain market, and we would expect the euro to suffer," they said.